RobinLinus/treecoin/docs/state-tree.md

 - TXO-IDs: an index for transaction outputs.
 - UTXO bit vector: an index for _unspent_ outputs.
 - Address index: an index for the unspent outputs of _addresses_.
-- Transactions: compact inputs and signatures.
+- [Transactions](transactions.md): compact inputs and signatures.

 ## Headers Tree

 Classic blockcains organize a block's transactions in a Merkle tree.
-We apply this approch also to the blocks to build a Merkle tree on top of the whole blockchain.
+We apply this approch also to the blocks to build a Merkle tree on top of the full blockchain.
 This struture is similar to  a [Merkle Mountain Range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md) as [discussed in bitcoin](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2016-June/012758.html).
+The headers tree and the transaction trees in the blocks form the _state tree_:

 ![alt text](images/state-tree.png "State Tree")

 ### Proofs of Proof of Work
-Given another binary search tree on the most "heavy" blocks ( PoW >> difficulty target ), we can create the same effect as [Proofs of Proof of Work](https://eprint.iacr.org/2017/963.pdf) and therefore compress the headers chain proof logarithmically.
+Given another binary search tree on the most "heavy" blocks ( PoW >> difficulty target ), we can create the same effect as [Proofs of Proof of Work](https://eprint.iacr.org/2017/963.pdf) or [Efficient SPV proofs](https://www.blockstream.com/sidechains.pdf) and therefore compress the headers chain proof logarithmically.
 This is very important to reduce the block time without increasing the sync load on nano clients.
 This tree is simply represented and merkled within the nodes of the state tree.
 The additional overhead is about one byte per node.

 ![alt text](images/popow.png "State Tree")